AC888221/free-genai-bootcamp-2025/bootcamp_sub_archive/song-vocab/Showcase_song-vocab.md

 Song-Vocab transforms Chinese music into an effective language learning tool.
 By combining web search capabilities with AI-powered vocabulary extraction, it provides a unique and engaging way to expand your Chinese vocabulary through music.

 Whether you're a beginner looking to learn through popular songs or an advanced learner seeking to analyze specific texts, Song-Vocab offers the tools and features needed to make learning Chinese more enjoyable and effective.

+---
+For technical documentation and setup instructions, please see the [main README](../README.md).